Reference Entry

 Links:

-Fuse.js is excellent at fuzzy matching over in-memory JavaScript objects with very little setup.
+Fuse.js is widely used and excellent at fuzzy matching over in-memory JavaScript objects with very little setup.
+Its feature set is small, but well thought out.

 Strong points: